-Each generation of workers brings challenges, preferences, and opportunities for management teams in shaping the workplace.
+Each generation of workers brings challenges, preferences, and opportunities for management teams to shape the workplace.

 Generation Z is the latest and youngest entry to the workforce.
 They have much to bring when redefining the workplace and improving employee welfare.